oschre7741/LOZ_Shooter/README.md

 press kp enter

 How To Play:
-left and right arrow keys to move space to shoot
+left and right arrow keys to move, space to shoot

 X to quit